SuaveIO/Suave.AspNetCore/README.md

 ## Current release information

 The current version has a dependency on [Suave 2.0.0-rc3](https://www.nuget.org/packages/Suave/2.0.0-rc3), which is not considered a stable release yet.
-Suave.AspNetCore also only supports Suave's web request handling at the moment and support for web sockets will follow soon.
+At the moment Suave.AspNetCore also only supports Suave's web request handling and support for web sockets will follow soon.

 ## Framework support